DigiJo/harvey-johnston-website/journal/test.md

 ***

 The meal was beautiful, but the night was ended with a peculiar event.
-After finished our main course, 2 members of staff approached us and began dancing and singing "Happy birthday...".
+After finishing our main course, 2 members of staff approached us and began dancing and singing "Happy birthday...".
 I was shocked - this wasn't the type of thing Amy would do.
-After 20 seconds, the entire restaurant was singing - I sort of loved the attention, to be honest.
+After 20 seconds, the entire restaurant was singing - I sort of loved the attention.

 After the serenade finished, I questioned Amy.
 To my surprise, she was as shocked as I was.
 This was not her doing.